Skip to Content

 501 N. Main St., Los Angeles, CA 90012

-LA Plaza de Cultura y Artes is hosting Día de Los Muertos Family Day on Sunday, October 30th at 12:00 noon.
-The festivities will provide families with the chance to “explore the historical and cultural significance of Day of the Dead traditions.”
-Enjoy live music and dance and join in a “celebration of life and death.”
+LA Plaza de Cultura y Artes is hosting Día de Los Muertos Family Day on Sunday, October 27th at 12:00 pm.
+“Watch performances that pay homage to the dead through music and dance.”
+Food and beverages will be available for purchase.
 This is a free event.

 Día de los Muertos Festival on Olvera Street